GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 in common usage scenarios.
 Each object must include the `src`, a `sizes` property, and the `type` of image.

-In Chrome, the image dimensions must be at least 320px, and only JPEG and PNG image formats are supported.
+In Chrome, the image dimensions (width and height) must be at least 320px, and only JPEG and PNG image formats are supported.

 {% Aside 'gotchas' %}
-The `categories`, `description` and `screenshots` properties are for now used only on Android when a user wants to install your app.
+The `categories`, `description` and `screenshots` properties are currently used only in Chrome for Android when a user wants to install your app.
+The experimental flag `chrome://flags/#mobile-pwa-install-use-bottom-sheet` flag must be enabled in Chrome 89.

 {% endAside %}

 ## Add the web app manifest to your pages {: #link-manifest }